ivaldi/brimir/README.md

 After setting up a webserver, you have to create a database for Brimir and modify the config file in `config/database.yml` to reflect the details.
 Set your details under the production section.
 We advise to use `adapter: postgresql` or `adapter: mysql2` for production usage, because those are the only two adapters and database servers we test. *If you plan to use MySQL, make sure you use utf8 as your charset and collation.*

+Your server will need a JavaScript runtime supported by [execjs](https://github.com/rails/execjs).
+We recommend [Node.js](https://nodejs.org/).
+The Node.js packages shipped by your distribution should be sufficient for this application.
+Install via `apt-get install nodejs` on Debian/Ubuntu or `yum install nodejs` on RHEL/CentOS.

 Next up: configuring your outgoing email address and url.
 This can be set in `config/environments/production.rb` by adding the following lines *before* the keyword `end`:

     config.action_mailer.default_options = { from: 'brimir@yoururl.com' }